What Candidates Hate: 10 Important Ideas to Keep in Mind

 1. Confusion and Misalignment:

-Unclear job descriptions often result in confusion for potential candidates.
+Unclear job descriptions often confuse potential candidates.
 When crucial responsibilities, qualifications, or expectations are not clearly articulated, candidates may struggle to align their skills and experiences with the role, leading to a mismatch between employer expectations and candidate capabilities.

 2. Wasted Time and Resources: